 This guide describes how certain features and functionality in Zendesk Sunshine can assist with your obligations under privacy law.
 Zendesk Sunshine includes profiles, events, custom objects, and the Sunshine UI.

 To learn more about meeting your obligations in other Zendesk products, see Complying with Privacy and Data Protection Law in Zendesk products.

-In this guide, users can be End-Users or Agents as the terms are defined in the Master Subscription Agreement.
+In this guide, users can be End-Users or Agents as the terms are defined in the Main Services Agreement.

 Meeting an access obligation